What Kind of Benefits Can I Expect from a Car Accident Settlement?

 Caregiver Benefits – A qualified victim who is unable to perform his or her caregiver duties due to injury may receive $250 a week for up to 104 weeks.
 Another $50 is available weekly for each additional person under the accident victim’s care.
 This type of benefit is not part of a standard automobile policy and is considered an optional benefit which has to be purchased.

 Attendant Care Benefits – These benefits are available for victims who require daily assistance in activities like bathing and eating.
 A non-minor injury may net up to $3,000 per month for a total of $36,000.
 The benefit is available for 104 weeks in such cases.
 There is no time limit for victims with catastrophic injuries.
 Such an injury qualifies for as much as $6,000 per month and a total of $1 million.

 Other benefits may include payment for specific accident-related expenses, such as to pay for visitor expenses and lost educational costs.
 You may download Accident Benefit forms online.
-If your injuries were not at fault for an accident, you may qualify to pursue a lawsuit against the negligent driver to recover additional compensation.
-To learn more, schedule a free consultation with the Preszler Law Firm in Ontario – 1-800-JUSTICE®.
+If you were not at fault for your accident, you may qualify to pursue a lawsuit against the negligent driver to recover additional compensation.
+To learn more, schedule a free consultation with the Preszler Injury Lawyers in Ontario – 1-800-JUSTICE®.